Statement of the Department of Psychology to its Students (Majors and Minors) on the Importance of Academic Integrity

 - Internet plagiarism, including submitting downloaded term papers or parts of term papers, paraphrasing or copying information from the internet without citing the source, or "copying & pasting" from various sources without proper attribution.

 - Failing to acknowledge collaborators on homework and laboratory assignments.

-Obtaining Unfair Advantage is any action taken by a student that gives that student an unfair advantage in his/her academic work over another student, or an action taken by a student through which a student attempts to gain an unfair advantage in his or her academic work over another student.
-Examples of obtaining unfair advantage include:
+Obtaining Unfair Advantage is any action taken by a student that gives that student an unfair advantage in his/her academic work over another student, or an action taken in which a student attempts to gain an unfair advantage in his or her academic work over another student.
+Some examples of obtaining unfair advantage include:

 - Stealing, reproducing, circulating or otherwise gaining advance access to examination materials.